amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 - ***align slide to lower frame***—Align the slide's $C$ scale with the lower frame's $D$ scale.
 - ***align upper frame to slide***—Slightly loosen the screws that hold the upper frame.
 While keeping the slide aligned with the lower frame, align the upper frame's $DF$ scale to the slide's $CF$ scale.
 Retighten the screws, but not so tight as to impede the movement of the slide.
 - ***align front cursor to frame***—Move the cursor hairline on the left-hand $π$ of the upper frame's $DF$ scale and the left-hand $1$ of the lower frame's $D$ scale on the front side of the frame.
-Slightly loosen the screws that hold the glass's metal frame to the top and the bottom end pieces of the cursor.
+Slightly loosen the screws that hold the glass's metal bracket to the top and the bottom end pieces of the cursor.
 Nudge the glass until the hairline is aligned to both the $DF$ and the $D$ scales.
-Retighten the glass frame screws.
+Retighten the glass bracket's screws.
 Do not over tighten, lest the cursor is damaged.
 - ***align back cursor to frame***—Flip the slide rule, and align the back cursor to the frame in like manner.

 Tedious and frustrating though it maybe, recalibrating the slide rule was the easy bit.
 Reading the scales with adequate precision, however, was not as easy, especially for those of us with poor eyesights.